The Ten Keys to Business Success

 The most important question you ask, to solve any problem, overcome any obstacle, or achieve any business goal is “How?”
 Top people always ask the question “How?” and then act on the answers that come to them.

 In a world of rapid change and continuing aggressive competition, you must practice continuous improvement in every area of your business and personal life.
 As Pat Riley, the basketball coach, said, “If you’re not getting better, you’re getting worse.”
+I have found that business coaching is an easy way to continuously improve yourself, your business, and your life.

 The heartbeat of your business is sales.
 Dun & Bradstreet analyzed thousands of companies that had gone broke over the years and concluded that the number-one reason for business failure was “low sales.”
 When they researched further, they found that the number-one reason for business success was “high sales.”
 And all else was commentary.